Noel-benny/Cardiovascular-Risk-Prediction/README.md

 We can able to see over 32% of patients are prone to future heart disease who had prevalent hypertension and 69% of people who has hypertension are not much vulnerable to disease.

-Next, We implemented 4 machine learning algorithms logistic classifier, Random Forest, XGboost and naive bayes classifier.
-I did hyperparameter tuning to improve our model performance.
+Next, We implemented 4 machine learning algorithms logistic classifier, Random Forest, XGboost and naive bayes classifier. we did hyperparameter tuning to improve our model performance.
 The results of our evaluation are: Finally for training set accuaracy from xg boost model is 96% and testing accuracy is 81% and No overfitting is seen.
-So, I have chosen XGBoost as the final prdiction model which should be deployed for real user interaction.
+So, we have chosen XGBoost as the final prdiction model which should be deployed for real user interaction.
 Now, patients got an idea about which all health factors affecting directly to the heart disease and steps to take care of thier health in a proper way.